SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 Rules:

-* Chronicle references the object.
+* Chronicle references the authoritative object.
-* Chronicle does not duplicate its authoritative schema.
-* Chronicle does not inherit its institutional authority.
+* Chronicle does not flatten that object into generic Evidence authority.
+* Authority remains with the originating institution.

 ---

-# Temporal Fields
+# Creator and Origin Fields

-Temporal fields should remain distinct.

-## `original_created_at`
+## `original_creator`

-Date or timestamp associated with creation of the Source.
+Entity, institution, system, or person responsible for creating the original Evidence material.

 **Requirement:** Conditional.

+Required when known and material to interpretation.

 ---

-## `published_at`
+## `original_created_at`

-Date or timestamp associated with publication or release of the Source.
+Date or timestamp associated with creation of the original Evidence.

 **Requirement:** Conditional.

 ---

-## `accessed_at`
+## `observed_or_collected_at`

-Date or timestamp when Chronicle accessed the Source.
+Date or timestamp when Chronicle or another documented process observed, collected, acquired, or preserved the Evidence.

 **Requirement:** Conditional.

-Required for mutable Sources where later review needs to know when Chronicle observed the Source.

----

-## `captured_at`

-Date or timestamp when Chronicle captured, archived, downloaded, exported, or otherwise preserved the Source.

-**Requirement:** Conditional.

-These timestamps should not be collapsed into one generic access timestamp.

----

-## `created_at`

-Date and time Chronicle created the Source Record.

-**Requirement:** Required.

-This is Chronicle record time.

-It is not Source creation time.
+This should remain distinct from the original creation time.

 ---